dmitrykosintsev/dtc-arch-support-bot/README.md

 health status index         uuid                   pri rep docs.count docs.deleted store.size pri.store.size
 yellow open   archwiki      UDix6qDkTaWQGO9uziKGHg   3   1      25708            0     16.3mb         16.3mb
 ~~~
 3.2.
-(Optional) Run the following command to index the Archwiki
+(Optional) You can create the index from scratch if you do not trust the archive.
+In this case, run the following command to index the Archwiki
 ~~~
 python3 indexer.py
 ~~~